kruserr/hygg/README.md

 </p>

 # hygg
-Simplifying the way you read
+simplifying the way you read

-## Transform your terminal into a powerful document reader

 Read PDFs, EPUBs and documents with vim-like efficiency.
 Enjoy distraction-free reading, and keep your progress forever.